jbelelieu/atos/README.md

 ##### Update Your Default Settings (Optional Step)

-Open `SystemSettings.sample.php` and update the values as needed.
-Optionally rename it to `SystemSettings.env.php`, otherwise ATOS will do that for you.
+Open `settings.sample.php` and update the values as needed.
+Optionally rename it to `settings.env.php`, otherwise ATOS will do that for you.

 ##### Notice: phpLiteAdmin